jordanbaird/Prism/README.md

 // Prints: "true"
 ```

-The `Prism` type can be directly used with a `print()` function, and the resulting formatted string will be printed directly to the terminal or console.
-If the terminal or console does not support formatted text, the unformatted version of the string will be automatically printed instead.
+The `Prism` type conforms to the `CustomStringConvertible` protocol, allowing its formatted contents to be printed directly to `stdout`.
+If the output destination (i.e. terminal or console) does not support formatted text, the unformatted version will be automatically printed instead.

 ```swift
 let text = Prism {